UstymUkhman/UstymUkhman/README.md

 my name is **Ustym** and I'm a _front-end developer_.

-I'm currently working on too many things, trying to hack ⌚ to get more than `24` hours a 📆.
+I'm working on too many things, trying to hack ⌚ to get more than `24` hours a 📆.

 <br />